bphenriques/interview-challenge-get-file-line-api/README.md

 Where:

+## Scalability

+The system is designed to scale both horizontally or vertically:
+* One may scale horizontally in number of shards to accommodate larger files.
+The number of shards depends on the available memory in each shard.
+* One may add more clients to the load balancer to accommodate greater number of clients.
+Moreover, one can tweak the cache to accommodate both business patterns and memory restrictions in order to have balanced cachegreater hit ratio.

+## External libraries

+*

 * How does your system work? (if not addressed in comments in source)
 * How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?